Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Related Work

 \section{Related Work}

 There are three areas of research related to our work: human action co-occurrence, graph link prediction and webly-supervised learning

 \paragraph{Human Action Co-occurrence.} Recent work shows that action co-occurrence priors~\cite{Kim2020DetectingHI, Kim2021ACPAC} increase the performance of human-object interaction models and lead to more effective training, especially in long-tail classes.
-Unlike our work, they assume that the action co-occurrence information is provided and they do not attempt to learn it.
+Unlike our work, they assume that the action co-occurrence information is provided and do not attempt to learn it.
 To the best of our knowledge, we are the first to propose the task of learning human action co-occurrence in videos.

 Human action co-occurrence identification is also related to learning action temporal order in videos which is used to construct the co-occurring action pairs. \citet{Misra2016ShuffleAL} propose the task of temporal order verification, \ie{}, to determine whether a sequence of frames from a video is in the correct temporal order.
 Using this simple task and no semantic labels, they learn visual representation.
-In our work, we learn action representations using the information extracted from the action co-occurrence graph, which is a more general relation reflecting a shared context among the actions.

-\paragraph{Link Prediction.} Link prediction is a key problem for graph-structured data and is relevant for our graph formulation of action co-occurrence.
+In our work, we learn action representations using the information extracted from the action co-occurrence graph, a more general relation reflecting a shared context among the actions. \paragraph{Link Prediction.} Link prediction is a key problem for graph-structured data and is relevant for our graph formulation of action co-occurrence.
 The objective of link prediction is to predict whether two nodes in a graph are likely to be linked~\cite{LibenNowell2007TheLP}.

 Link prediction approaches can be categorized into three main categories~\cite{Kumar2020LinkPT}: similarity-based/heuristic~\cite{Newman2001ClusteringAP,JaccardEtudeCD,Salton1983IntroductionTM,Adamic2003FriendsAN,Ravasz2002HierarchicalOO,Zhou2009PredictingML,LibenNowell2007TheLP}; probabilistic-based~\cite{Kashima2006APP}; and dimensionality reduction-based (\eg{}, embedding-based or other learning approaches; \citealp{Grover2016node2vecSF,Kipf2017SemiSupervisedCW}).